|Enterotropic viruses and antiviral strategies|

-The field of study of the laboratory concerns human enterotropic viruses (enteroviruses and rotavirus) and antiviral strategies, in particular RNA interference.
-Our project focuses on various aspects of the cellular response to viral infection, such as the resistance of cells to persistent viral infection and apoptosis.
-We are also studying emerging, circulating viruses, involved in recent poliomyelitis epidemics (PTR 120, leader : Francis Delpeyroux, collaboration between IP Paris and IP Madagascar).
+The laboratory works on human enterotropic viruses (enteroviruses and rotavirus) and antiviral strategies.
+Our project focuses on various aspects of the cellular response to viral infection, including signalling pathways leading to either cell survival or cell death.
+We are also studying emerging, circulating, recombinant enteroviruses, and particularly those involved in recent poliomyelitis epidemics in Madagascar (PTR 120, leader: Francis Delpeyroux, collaboration between IP Paris and IP Madagascar).

-Cure of persistently PV-infected cells by specific siRNAs.
+Cure of persistently virus-infected cells by specific siRNAs.
 A. Saulnier, I. Pelletier, K. Labadie & F .
 Colbère-Garapin.

-CD155 and poliovirus-induced apoptosis.
-A. Wirotius, A. Autret, S. Martin-Latil, I. Pelletier, F. Colbère Garapin & B. Blondel.
+CD155 and poliovirus-induced neuronal apoptosis.
+A. Autret, S. Martin-Latil, A. Wirotius, L. Mousson, I. Pelletier, F. Colbère Garapin & B. Blondel.
 Collaboration with J. Estaquier, F. Petit & D. Arnoult.

-We are currently studying signaling pathways involved in this process in a human neuronal cell model.
-In healthy cells, the pro-apoptotic protein Bim (Bcl-2 interacting mediator of cell death), by interacting with the dynein complex, is usually maintained in an inactivated form associated with the cytoskeleton.
-We showed that Bim is released to the cytosol following PV infection.
-This result is particularly interesting since the cytoplasmic domain of CD155 also interacts with the dynein complex.
-Possibly, Bim is released following PV-CD155 interaction such that it could neutralize Bcl-2, thereby leading to apoptosis.
-This hypothesis is currently being investigated.
+We are currently studying pro-apoptotic signalling pathways induced by PV in human neuronal cells, neuroblastoma IMR-5 cells.
+Our results suggest that the mitochondrial apoptotic pathway is involved in PV-induced apoptosis in IMR-5 cells, through a Bax-dependent mechanism.
+They also suggest that the pro-apoptotic " BH3-only " protein Bim (Bcl-2-interacting mediator of cell death), usually maintained in an inactivated form associated with the cytoskeleton by interacting with the dynein complex, is released into the cytosol following PV infection.
+This result is particularly interesting because the cytoplasmic domain of CD155 also interacts with the dynein complex.
+Possibly, Bim is released following PV-CD155 interaction such that it could either neutralize the anti-apoptotic protein Bcl-2, or activate Bax, thereby leading to apoptosis.

-Keywords: enterovirus, rotavirus, siRNA, antiviral, apoptosis, persistent infection
+Keywords: enterovirus, rotavirus, siRNA, antiviral, apoptosis, persistent infection, virology

 |Office staff||Researchers||Scientific trainees||Other personnel|